If you have a low income, you may be able to get help with NHS costs through the NHS Low Income Scheme (LIS).

 How to apply

-To apply for your certificate, you'll need to complete an HC1 form and post it to the address provided on the form.
+To apply by post you'll need to complete an HC1 form and send it to the address on the form.

-If you need help making your claim or have questions about the LIS, call 0300 330 1343 to speak to an adviser.
-They can also fill in the form for you and post it to you to sign and return it to them.
+If you need help making your claim or have questions about the LIS, call 0300 330 1343.
+Telephone lines are open Monday to Friday 8am to 6pm, and Saturday 9am to 3pm.

 Certificates are usually valid for between 6 months and 5 years, depending on your circumstances.